ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/create-and-use-a-container.md

 It is through this interface that you setup your container with registrations, which are then later used when resolving objects.

-You might also see @Rezolver.ITargetContainerOwner - which is a special type required by some of the more complex registration mechanisms (decorators, for example).

 > [!TIP]
 > The primary implementation of this interface that you will use in your application is @Rezolver.TargetContainer.